Platelet Rich Fibrin (PRF) Treatment in Park City, UT

 The number of platelets is far higher in PRF than PRP.
 In PRP, the platelet count is approximately two to fives times higher than in typical blood.
 PRF has a platelet concentration that is 10 times higher than normal blood.

-The final difference is the fibrin.
-In PRP, blood that is collected needs an anticoagulant called acid citrate dextrose to keep the blood from clotting too quickly.
-In PRF, anticoagulant is not used.
+- Blood that is collected in PRP requires an anticoagulant called acid citrate dextrose to keep blood from clotting too quickly.
+An anticoagulant is not needed for PRF.
 Without it, the natural fibrinogen within our blood is converted to fibrin by thrombin in the early stages of clot formation.
 This creates a spongy fibrin matrix that activates the platelets and allows for a slow release of growth factors.

-- PRF has 10 times more platelets than blood.
-PRP only has 2-5 times as much.
+- Protein-rich fibrin contains 10 times more platelets than blood.
+Protein-rich plasma only has 2-5 times more.

-Everyone is a good candidate for platelet-rich-fibrin treatment to improve their skin.
-PRF (and PRP before it) have been used by professional athletes to speed healing after injury or surgery.
-PRF is also becoming standard for periodontal work with gum tissue and bone grafting in the dental world.
-In the skin, PRF can be injected beneath wrinkles, creases, and areas of volume loss, as the PRF triggers regeneration.
-It also signals the body to produce new amounts of collagen, which provides our skin’s underlying support system.
+Everyone is a good candidate for platelet-rich-fibrin treatment.
+If you want to improve the condition of your skin PRF treatment has a lot to offer.
+PRF has been the skin care treatment of choice for many patients including professional athletes who use it to speed healing after an injury or surgery.
+PRF is also quickly becoming standard for periodontal work with gum tissue and bone grafting.
+In skin care, PRF can be injected beneath wrinkles, creases, and areas of volume loss to trigger regeneration.
+It signals the body to produce collagen providing a support system for the skin.

 PRF treatment establishes a framework of platelet and white blood cell-rich fibrin scaffolding for the treatment area.
 This foundation begins the process of rebuilding the skin’s underlying support structures.
 PRF releases growth factors and cytokines for up to two weeks after initial insertion utilizing classic wound-healing mechanisms as it creates new skin cells, collagen, and blood vessels.